signalfx/signalfx-agent/README.md

  - `internalStatusHost` - This is the host name that the agent will listen on so that the `signalfx-agent status` command can read diagnostic information from a running agent.
-This is also the host name the agent will listen on to serves internal metrics about the agent.
+This is also the host name the agent will listen on to serve internal metrics about the agent.
 These metrics can can be scraped by the `internal-metrics` monitor.
 This will default to `localhost` if left blank.

  - `internalStatusPort` - This is the port that the agent will listen on so that the `signalfx-agent status` command can read diagnostic information from a running agent.
-This is also the host name the agent will listen on to serves internal metrics about the agent.
+This is also the host name the agent will listen on to serve internal metrics about the agent.
 These metrics can can be scraped by the `internal-metrics` monitor.
 This will default to `8095`.